 A flagship university is often the most well-known public university in a university system.
-This college is usually the first state university to ever be established in the system and also tends to receive the most financial support from the state government.
+This college is usually the first state university established in the system and also tends to receive the most financial support from the state government.
 For example, the University of Texas at Austin is the flagship of the University of Texas system.
 The vast majority of flagship universities in the United States are accredited by the Association of American Universities and ranked Division I athletics by the NCAA.

 Fraternity / Sorority / Greek Life

 Fraternities and sororities are student organizations commonly found at American colleges.
 Traditionally, fraternities are made up of men, and sororities are made up of female members, although many colleges also offer coed organizations.
 Colleges often refer to these groups as “Greek Life” because their names consist of letters from the Greek alphabet, and they have chapter relationships across colleges nationally.

 Some students choose to take a “gap year,” meaning they decide to take a semester or year off after graduating from high school and starting college.
 A student will typically spend a gap year traveling, taking advantage of a new experience, or discovering something new about oneself.
 If a student chooses to spend a gap year in a productive and interesting way, colleges often view the experience favorably.
 Whether you should take a gap year depends on your goals and where you plan to attend college.